-Graduate courses are available to students registered in the Master degree or Graduate Diploma programs.
-Other students must have approval of the IDST Coordinator.
+Graduate courses are available to students registered in the Master degree program.
+Other students must have approval of the IDS Coordinator.
 For information on graduate programs see the Graduate Academic Calendar.

 International Development Studies is an interdisciplinary degree program which uses the concepts and research of many university disciplines to explain the startling and disturbing differences in human living conditions among the world's social groups, especially those found in what is commonly called the developing world.